 5. Narcissism breeds narrow-mindedness, while confidence breeds perspective.

 A true sign of healthy self-confidence is the ability to look at any given situation from another person’s vantage point.
 Simply put, healthy self-confidence allows an individual to see oneself as they really are—a small, but important part of a much bigger picture.
 On the contrary, narcissists see themselves as the center of a much smaller picture.
-Individuals with this disorder often deem their subjective experiences as an ultimate reality, creating a much smaller capacity to take into account another’s experience or perspective.
+Individuals with this disorder often deem their subjective experiences as ultimate reality, creating a much smaller capacity to take into account another’s experience or perspective.

-The unflattering reality is that overcoming self-absorption and cultivating a healthy confidence instead is a process for all of us.
-In the case of a narcissistic personality disorder, though, the process toward self-forgetfulness has been short-circuited—maybe even at an early age.
+The unflattering reality is that overcoming self-absorption and cultivating healthy confidence instead is a process for all of us.
+In the case of a narcissistic personality disorder, though, the process toward self-forgetfulness has been short-circuited — maybe even at an early age.
 In order to move away from this grandiose sense of self, it will most likely require professional treatment.